Jochyoua/AutoRoot/README.md

   biome_whitelist: []                 # Global default biome restrictions (empty = allowed in all biomes).
   enable_falling_seeds: false         # Global default for whether plants can drop from leaves (Only works for TREES).
   destroy_item_on_failure: false      # We don't want to destroy their seeds, do we?
+  is_enabled: true                    # The option to disable or enable each different plantable

 plantables: